I Pass The CMA Exam!

 • a.
 Organizational factors and ethical culture

-• c.
+• b.
 Ethical leadership

-• d.
+• c.
 Legal compliance

-• e.
+• d.
 Responsibility for ethical conduct

-• f.
+• e.
 Sustainability and social responsibility

 The content of this section is based on the IMA Statement of Ethical Standards.
 The principles and standards are concise and easy to understand.
 Candidates should memorize the names of the four standards, and more importantly, know how they are applied in real business situations.